ffa-star/ffa-star/README.md

 - 👋 Hi, I’m @ffa-star
-- 👀 I’m interested in interesting
+- 👀 I’m interested in interesting things
 - 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on interesting
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...

 <!---